 Intricate designs usually don’t work since the detail is lost and it becomes a blob.
 For example, the Starbucks favicon is just legible while favicons using the Pizza Hut and Virgin logo become a bit hard to distinguish.

 The most common color for favicons is red and blue.
 This is not surprising as most companies use these colors in their branding.
 About half of the most popular companies use no letters or numbers in their favicons, and about a third use one letter or number.
-For more statistics and research on popular brand favicons, read this study of 100+ favicons by Frank West.

 1- Using Favicons to Distinguish Between Production and Development Environments

 A concept you can apply to your own work is to use different favicons for separate development and production environments.
 This can help you determine whether you are working on the live site or the development environment.
 Using this concept you will delegate different favicons to whichever version of your website is making the request.

 This an example taken from Michael Mahemoff’s post.

 The code and technique is detailed in Michael’s post and provides a step-by-step guide on how to implement it on your own website.